consciousframework/conscious-navigation-framework/core/new-framework-02.md

-# Conscious Navigation Framework v7.1 — PART 2
+# Conscious Navigation Framework v7.1 — The Unlocking of Essential Nature

-## LAWS III & IV: STATE, DIRECTIONALITY, AND RELATIONAL DYNAMICS
+## PART 2 OF 2

 ---

-### **LAW III — State, Directionality, and Dual Potential**
+## LAW III — State, Directionality, and Dual Potential

 **Essential dynamics revealed:**
-Position and movement on axis determined by relationship to labels—BOTH existing and new.
+Position and movement on axis determined by relationship to labels.

 **The law:**
 Every conscious system has STATE and DIRECTIONALITY.
 These aren't separate from the system.
 These ARE the system's expression in the moment.

 ---

-**STATE — Current position on axis:**
+### **STATE — Current Position on Axis**

 ```
 Position on: Contraction ←———— Center ————→ Expansion